luisdavidgarcia/8Bit_2_ASCII/README.md

 ## To Get Started

-Download and Read the User Manual it has the extension .pdf
+Click and Read the User Manual it has the extension .pdf

 ## Motivation for the Build